Daniel-car1/nd00333-capstone/README.md

 Kaggle provided the Heart Disease dataset as a csv file, which is saved on github and uploaded as Raw data form the local file and registered to the Azure Workspace as a tabular dataset.
 It is also possible to work with data sets in machine learning algorithems.

 ## Automated ML
 At first the task, solving the machine learning problem of the heart disease dataset applying AutoML has to be described.
-Using AutoML, the key steps of the configuration have to be described in the AutoMLConfig, which lists the automl_setting, too - these are useful for finetuning the model - the calssification task or attributes like enabling of onnx compatible models. <br/>
+Using AutoML, the key steps of the configuration have to be described in the [AutoMLConfig](https://docs.microsoft.com/en-us/python/api/azureml-train-automl-client/azureml.train.automl.automlconfig.automlconfig?view=azure-ml-py), which lists the automl_setting, too - these are useful for finetuning the model - the calssification task or attributes like enabling of onnx compatible models. <br/>
 * `automl_settings` lists
   - `experiment_timeout_minutes` the time in minutes after the experiment timeouts which is set to 20.
-  - `n_cross_validations` the number of cross validations which is performed on the training data.
+  - `n_cross_validations` the number of cross validations which is performed on the training data, set to 3, known from best practice.
-  - `may_concurrent_iterations` describes the maximal number of tasks solfed in parallel.
+  - `may_concurrent_iterations` describes the maximal number of tasks solfed in parallel, here 5.
-  - `primary_metric` the choosen metric which measures the performance of the machine learning algorithem. <br/>
+  - `primary_metric` the choosen metric - here AUC_weighted, an weighted accuracy metric - which measures the performance of the machine learning algorithem. <br/>

 * `AutoMLConfig` lists
   - `compute_target` used to describe the computing power, used for the experiment.